 - Add timestamps to help viewers navigate through your videos

-But all this work is not in vain.
-Videos that are highly optimized for SEO have higher chances of being ranked high on Google.
+Videos highly optimized for SEO have higher chances of ranking on Google.
 Check this out.

 And other search engines like Bing and Yahoo.

 But don’t crowd your video titles and descriptions with keywords (keyword stuffing).
-Or even try to include the wrong keywords to attract people’s attention – just add some relevant ones.
+Or even try to include the wrong keywords to attract attention – add some relevant ones.

 5. Have ‘Must-Click’ Thumbnails

 The first thing that users see on YouTube across all devices is thumbnails.
 This explains why creators spend hours crafting thumbnail images.
 So, it’s one of the many factors determining your average click-through rate or CTR (the percentage of impressions that translates to views).